Amatofrancesco99/SELECTOR-GUIDE/README.md

 # Selector-Guide

-Year: 2016
+*Year:* 2016

+**The aim of this application is to direct a customer, by one employee which works in the sales department of the company, to the product (products) that reflects (reflect) better the technical specifications he requests.**
 ***
 ![image](https://user-images.githubusercontent.com/80333091/113696461-56e3cb80-96d2-11eb-916d-92ee35f06e45.png)

-The aim of the selector guide is searching every product which Via technologies (https://www.viatech.com/en/) develops.
+The selector guide is searching every product which Via technologies (https://www.viatech.com/en/) develops.
 By some features that you put into the selector guide you can see some output, which are:
- - name of the product;
+ - name of the product/s;
  - all its features;
  - datasheet of some products (only on excel);